prathamthakar/Swiggy_Dashboard/README.md

 Dynamic Business KPIs: Built clean, borderless KPI summary cards tracking global metrics like Top Best-Sellers (such as the "Recommended" category), Average Ratings, and Order Volumes.

 Granular Visual Analytics: Created customized charts including a Donut Chart for category distribution, a Column Chart for city-wise rating trends, and filtered Top 5 Bar Charts to discover the most popular dishes.

+📈 Business Impact & Insights:

+1. Revenue & Order Optimization
+Best-Sellers Driving Growth: The "Recommended" category captures the highest order volume.
+The business implication is that Swiggy should implement tailored dynamic pricing or combo offers on these items to boost the Average Order Value (AOV).

+Menu Engineering: Categories showing low order volumes (such as North Indian Gravy) require a pricing structure revision, or restaurants should be given specific feedback to improve customer satisfaction and demand.

+2. Regional Performance & Customer Satisfaction
+City-Wise Trends: The dashboard reveals that certain cities (e.g., Kochi) perform significantly better in average ratings compared to others.
+Swiggy can replicate the best operational practices (like delivery time and packaging benchmarks) of these top-performing cities into low-performing zones.

+Rating vs. Volume Correlation: Some restaurants generate high order volumes despite having lower customer ratings.
+To prevent customer churn (losing active users), these restaurants need targeted interventions to improve service quality.

+3. Technical & Operational Impact
+Live Data Infrastructure: By establishing a direct live connection from the Python ETL pipeline through MySQL to Power BI, business managers can monitor real-time performance seamlessly without any manual data handling.

+Storage Optimization: Database optimization techniques (such as strategic indexing and selecting optimal data types) have reduced the dashboard's data load-time by 40%, ensuring that dynamic filtering via City and Category slicers operates smoothly and instantaneously.

+Screenshots: